HKSahanTharaka/MathQuest-Arena/README.md

 - Ensure all backend servers are running
 - Check `logs\tcp.log` and `logs\ssl.log`
 - Verify keystore exists: `resources\keystore.jks`

+**"Username already taken" error**
+- Each username can only be used by one active player at a time
+- If a player disconnects, their username becomes available again
+- Try using a different username or wait for the previous player to disconnect
+- Username comparison is case-insensitive (e.g., "Player1" and "player1" are the same)

+**"Game not ready" or challenges disabled**
+- Minimum 5 players must join before challenges can be started
+- Check the game status indicator on the Challenges page
+- Wait for more players to join, or start additional client sessions

 ## 📊 Performance Metrics